 The Transformative Power of Deep Purpose

-A top-ten-cited economics and business scholar, Gulati has devoted his career to comprehending the enablers and barriers for organizational growth.
+A top-ten-cited economics and business scholar who in 2023 was named by Thinkers50 among the top 50 management thinkers in the world, Gulati has devoted his career to comprehending the enablers and barriers for organizational growth.
 His insightful research has identified some of the strategic and organizational factors that can both unlock and derail opportunities.
 In his recent work, he unpacks the concept of purpose.
 His research was sparked by a curiosity to understand how a few small and large companies can leverage purpose in fundamental ways to transform themselves and drive performance.
 He examines how most companies treat purpose as a superficial public relations exercise, while only a few go deep with it.
 This discovery led to a flurry of intense fieldwork that allowed Gulati to identify the specific levers deep purpose companies utilize to achieve superior financial and social performance.
 He catalogs the tremendous benefits that the pursuit of meaning confers on companies in his compelling book, “Deep Purpose: The Heart and Soul of High-Performance Companies” (Harper Business, 2022), which was named a Thinkers50 Top 10 Best New Management Book for 2022.

 “Deep purpose leaders go beyond just a purpose statement to put their purpose to work by connecting it to all they do with their customers, employees, and communities at large,” explains Gulati, who is the former Head of the Organizational Behavior Unit at HBS.
 “Research has shown that when organizational purpose is real, you have inspired employees, committed customers, connected partners and a focused and aligned organization – all of which allows performance to skyrocket.”